-There are numerous benefits to becoming a clinical assessor.
+There are numerous benefits to becoming a PIP assessor.
 As you will be working between the hours of 9am and 5pm, the role offers a far more social working week and even allows time off on bank holidays.
 Being able to escape from the stress that can come from working within a clinical environment is also a massive coup.

-Working as a clinical assessor will give you the opportunity to further develop your clinical knowledge as you come into contact with a far broader range of conditions, therefore offering the potential to expand your expertise way beyond that of a single speciality healthcare professional.
+Working as a PIP assessor will give you the opportunity to further develop your clinical knowledge as you come into contact with a far broader range of conditions, therefore offering the potential to expand your expertise way beyond that of a single speciality healthcare professional.

-Furthermore, the clinical assessor role provides a number of new pathways to explore as you develop your career.
+Furthermore, the PIP assessor role provides a number of new pathways to explore as you develop your career.
 In addition to the paid training you will receive, there is also scope for gaining more experience in a particular branch of healthcare.

-Due to the predictability of shift patterns, there is also the option for you to supplement your earnings by picking up evening and weekend shifts, therefore allowing you to retain your hands on nursing skills or gain more experience in another specialty.
+Due to the predictability of shift patterns, there is also the option for you to supplement your earnings by picking up evening and weekend shifts, therefore allowing you to retain your hands-on nursing skills or gain more experience in another specialty.

-Clinical assessor roles are open to NMC registered nurses (RGN or RNMH) or physiotherapists, occupational therapists or paramedics who are fully registered with the HCPC.
+PIP assessor roles are open to NMC registered nurses (RGN or RNMH) or physiotherapists, occupational therapists or paramedics who are fully registered with the HCPC.
 You will also require a minimum of two years' post-registration experience in order to apply.

 As the role involves interviewing claimants, it is vital that you are able to demonstrate confident interpersonal skills and the ability to communicate in a strong and succinct manner, both orally and in written form.
 You must be able to deliver a high level of service and show empathy and respect for all patients and fellow staff members.